railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_searching.rst

    *Dashboard for the document management system manager*

-.. todo:: Phrasing below is a bit clunky

-The second dashboard lets you track the use that different employees make of the system.
+The second dashboard shows you how different employees use the system.
-You can find the number of files sent by each user and a classification of the users using the document management system the least.
-That will enable you to know who has been well-trained and if it is necessary to do something about changing work methods.
+You can see the number of files sent by each user and who uses the document management system the least.
+That tells you something about your user training and whether you need to do something about changing work methods.

 .. figure::  images/document_board2.png
    :scale: 50
    :align: center

-   *Dashboard for the document management system amalyzed by user*
+   *Dashboard for the document management system analyzed by user*

 Version Management
 ==================